-Last Updated 7/22/2020
+Last Updated 7/29/2021

 What is the Purpose of Grace Lutheran School?
+4

 Who will be my child(ren)'s teacher?
 4

 What is the Teachers' Call to the Public Ministry?
 4

 If a concern or complaint arises, what should I do?
 5

 How do I enroll my child(ren)?
 5

 Are there any fees to attend?
 6

 What is the typical school day schedule?
 6

 What should I know about school lunches?
 8

 Do you offer transportation?
 8

 What is the attendance policy?
-8

-How does Grace Lutheran School apply the mandatory attendance law?
-9

-How do I report an excused absence?1 0

-How do I contact the school or my child(ren)'s teacher?1 0

-Can I reach you by email?1 .1

-What will happen if students get sick or hurt at school?
-1

-What if students need medication administered during the school day?
-1 1

-How will I be notified of school closings?1 1

-What is the school's safety plan in the case of fire, tornados, or lockdown emergencies?1 2

-Will my child(ren) participate in State Standards Testing?
-1 2

-What activities will my child(ren) be involved in outside of the school day?
-1 2

-Musical Activities1 2

-Dramatic/Artistic Activities1 3

-Athletic Activities .3

-Academic Activities1 3

-Guidance Activities 3
+8 How does Grace Lutheran School apply the mandatory attendance law?
+9 How do I report an excused absence?
+10 How do I contact the school or my child(ren)'s teacher?
+10 Can I reach you by email?
+11 What will happen if students get sick or hurt at school?
+11 What if students need medication administered during the school day?
+11 How will the notified of echo of closings?
+11 How will I be notified of school closings?
+11 What is the school's safety plan in the case of fire, tornados, or lockdown emergencies?
+12 Will my child(ren) participate in State Standards Testing?
+12 What activities will my child(ren) be involved in outside of the school day?
+12 Musical Activities 12 Dramatic/Artistic Activities 13 Athletic Activities 13 Academic Activities 13 Guidance Activities 13 What are the requirements to participate in extracurricular activities?
+13

-What are the requirements to participate in extracurricular activities?
-13 What should I expect in terms of homework?
+What should I expect in terms of homework?
 14 When are report cards and conferences scheduled?
 14 Do you have PTA meetings?
 How can I get involved?
 14 What is the Family Cleaning Schedule?
 15 What if I want to volunteer in the classroom?
 15 How should students act in school?
 15 Does the school have a dress code?
 16 How can we encourage good habits and conduct?
 16 What is the discipline plan at Grace?
 17 Under what circumstances might enrollment be terminated?
 18 What is the Acceptable Use of Technology policy?
 18 Is there anything else I need to know?
 19